tstromberg/go-robinhood/README.md

 * Idiomatic Go API
 * Buying & selling shares and cryptocurrencies
-* Access to historical quotes
+* Access to historical quotes & crypto positions
 * Designed for use by trading bots

 ## Usage